-We equip the category $D^b_G(\yy_P)$ with monoidal structure $\star$ given by $*$-convolution: to define it, we identify $D^b_G(\yy_P)$ with $D^b_{U^2}(G/_{\Ad}L)$, where the subscript $U^2$ stands to denote full subcategory of complexes with constant cohomology along $U^2$-orbits, and use the formula \eqref{eq:8}.
+We equip the category $D^b_G(\yy_P)$ with the monoidal structure $\star$ given by $*$-convolution: to define it, we identify $D^b_G(\yy_P)$ with $D^b_{U^2}(G/_{\Ad}L)$, where the subscript $U^2$ stands for the full subcategory of complexes with constant cohomology along $U^2$-orbits, and use the formula \eqref{eq:8}.